minaskar/zeus/docs/index.rst

 Changelog
 =========

+**1.2.2 (04/08/20**

+- Sampler class is deprecated.
+New EnsembleSampler class in now available.
+- New estimator for the Integrated Autocorrelation Time.
+It's accurate even with short chains.

 **1.2.1 (04/08/20**

--- Changed to Flat-not-nested philosophy for diagnostics and ChainManager.
+- Changed to Flat-not-nested philosophy for diagnostics and ChainManager.

 **1.2.0 (03/08/20)**